emilekoffi/Melocoton/README.md

 label analysis.

 # Process
-For this analysis, I will be using the datasets:
+For this analysis, I will be using the datasets: phone_search